by David Kranker March 22, 2021 5 min read

 Red Label Abrasives has you covered if you need sanding discs for your orbital sander.
 Red Label Abrasives is a family-owned manufacturer that has been producing premium-quality abrasives at affordable prices for over 35 years.
 We take great pride in offering exceptional sanding discs and unrivaled customer service.

-Our sanding discs are available in both hook-and-loop and adhesive styles.
-Our abrasive technicians can recommend the product that will deliver the best results for your application if you’re not sure which disc would be best for you.
-If you would like to speak to an abrasive technician, please call 844-824-1956 or fill out our contact form.David Kranker is a writer and creative maker who has been covering the abrasive and knife-making industries on the Red Label Abrasives Blog since 2020.
-David spends his time continually researching sanding and bladesmithing to provide readers with the latest and greatest information.
+David Kranker is a writer and creative maker who has been covering the abrasive and woodworking industries on the Red Label Abrasives Blog since 2020.
+David spends his time continually researching sanding and woodworking to provide readers with the latest and greatest information.
 In his free time, David utilizes abrasives for many different home and auto projects at his home in Delton, MI.